Immanuel Wallerstein: Professional career

-Between 2000 and his death in 2019 Wallerstein worked as a Senior Research Scholar at Yale University.
+Between 2000 and his death in 2019, Wallerstein worked as a senior research scholar at Yale University.
 He was also a member of the Advisory Editors Council of the Social Evolution & History journal.
 In 2003, he received the "Career of Distinguished Scholarship Award" from the American Sociological Association, and in 2004 the International N. D. Kondratieff Foundation and the Russian Academy of Natural Sciences (RAEN) awarded him the Gold Kondratieff Medal.
-Wallerstein died on August 31, 2019 from an infection, at the age of 88.
+Wallerstein died on August 31, 2019, from an infection, at the age of 88.

+During his time as a lecturer some of the students in attendance recalled him as "a calm, reserved, elegant man".
+When taking criticism for his thesis, he would usually be calm and collected.
+As well as hinting at the fact that he was almost disappointed for the people or audience for not fully comprehending what he wished to establish.